A guided tour of Pyongyang, the capital of North Korea. Old-fashioned hospitality in the communist D

 Join us 28 January–3 February 2019 for the ultimate 7-day adventure tour in Ukraine: including 3 days in Chernobyl, urban exploration in Kiev and a private tour of Mezhyhirya.

 Kiev & Chernobyl Tour: Winter 2019 is a proud collaboration between The Bohemian Blog and Yomadic.
-Back by popular demand, this is the sixth event in our limited series of innovative, curated tours… and on this trip we invite you to:
+Back by popular demand, this is the seventh event in our limited series of innovative, curated tours… and on this trip we invite you to:

 ★ Spend three days in the snow, exploring seldom-seen corners of the Chernobyl Exclusion Zone;